Chris Petrucelli

-Christopher Joseph Petrucelli (born May 9, 1962) is an American soccer manager who is currently the head coach of the Chicago Red Stars in the National Women's Soccer League.
+Christopher Joseph Petrucelli (born May 9, 1962) is an American soccer executive who is the general manager and interim head coach for Dallas Trinity FC of the USL Super League (USLS), a position he has held since 2024.

 Playing career

 Raised in Edison, New Jersey, Petrucelli attended J. P. Stevens High School, where he played for the soccer team.
 In college, he played in 1980, 1982, and 1983 for UNC Greensboro, then a Division III school, under head coach Mike Berticelli.
 He helped the school to two NCAA Division III Men's Soccer Championship titles in 1982 and 1983, and was the team captain in his senior year.

 In 1998, Petrucelli was inducted into the inaugural hall of fame class of J. P. Stevens High School.

 Coaching career

 After graduating from college in 1985, Petrucelli joined Berticelli, his former coach at UNC Greensboro, as a graduate assistant coach for the Old Dominion men's soccer program.
 At the time, he worked at the docks in Norfolk, Virginia, for a tea-packing company.
 He became a full-time assistant coach from 1986, with the school achieving their best result in his final season by reaching the NCAA tournament for the first time in 1989.
 In 1990, Petrucelli followed Berticelli to the University of Notre Dame.
 Berticelli had agreed to join Notre Dame, on the condition that the school would find a position for Petrucelli as well.
 Petrucelli was appointed as the head coach of Notre Dame's women's soccer team in the team's third season of existence, and also assisted Berticelli with the men's team in the first year.
 Petrucelli led Notre Dame to six consecutive appearances in the NCAA Division I Women's Soccer Championship from 1993 to 1998, including three straight appearances in the championship game from 1994 to 1996.
 The school won the 1995 championship 1–0 against Portland after three overtime periods, ending North Carolina's run of nine consecutive titles, with Notre Dame having defeated them 1–0 in the semi-finals.
 Notre Dame lost both the 1994 and 1996 championship games to North Carolina, by a score of 5–0 and 1–0 (after double overtime), respectively.
 In 1994 and 1995, he was named Women's College Soccer Coach of the Year by the NSCAA.
 He finished with a record of 175 wins, 22 losses, and 10 draws with the school.